SayantanHRoy/Econ642_Fall2024/README.md

 # Econ 642
-This is a repository for my computation macroeconomics class
+This is a repository for my computational macroeconomics class